INTELLECTUAL PROPERTY OVERVIEW: ASSIGNMENTS (SUMMER 2017)

 CLASS 3 – THURS., JUNE 15: TRADEMARKS

 We will start with a short quiz on today’s new readings.
-We will then finish any remaining patent materials.
+We will then finish any remaining patent materials and move into trademarks.

 Trademark readings in McJohn E&E: